 Indeed the initial reaction of most people (and this may be your team lead or manager) is that it will be a waste of time.
 Two developers working together don’t write code twice as fast so your team will be losing in velocity.
 I won’t argue that’s not the case in the short-term, but in the long-term pair programming provides a great return on the invested time in a few key areas:

-• Knowledge sharing
+- Knowledge sharing

 Are people working in silos?
 Are you worried about the bus factor?
-Then pair programming is a great way to break boundaries between individuals.
+Then pair programming is a great way to break boundaries between individuals. - Long-term thinking

 Working in pairs, you’ll tend to reflect more about the code you write together, take other development practices into account and better consider edge cases.
-You may not feel the value immediately but what you produce together may be orders of magnitude faster (and cheaper) to maintain in the long run.
+You may not feel the value immediately but what you produce together may be orders of magnitude faster (and cheaper) to maintain in the long run. - The best code reviews, without code review

 The code written in a pairing session can usually considered as reviewed by a peer, so you’ll be able to skip the formal code review step.
-Plus you’re getting a higher quality code review because the review was done in real-time, within context.
+Plus you’re getting a higher quality code review because the review was done in real-time, within context. - Two brains are better than one

 With multiple people working on the same issue, you can bring multiple expertise, knowledge and experiences together.
-When it comes to tackling a complex problem this can make a huge difference in productivity.
+When it comes to tackling a complex problem this can make a huge difference in productivity. - Building up skills

 Whether you’re a seasoned developer with tons of experience learning about the latest editor plugins, or a junior first confronted with a design pattern, pair programming will inevitably enrich your skills.
 Those skills will stay with every individual and increase the overall proficiency of the team.